-Beginning at the Southwest corner of Lot 10 Block 1 of Deskin's Fourth Addition To Newberg, Oregon, a duly recorded subdivision in Yamhill County, Oregon, said point being the intersection of the east line of the 60-foot right-of-way of N. Meridian Street and north line of the 60-foot right-of-way of E. Sheridan Street;
+Beginning at the southwest corner of Lot 10 Block 1 of Deskin's Fourth Addition To Newberg, Oregon, a duly recorded subdivision in Yamhill County, Oregon, said point being the intersection of the east line of the 60-foot right-of-way of N. Meridian Street and north line of the 60-foot right-of-way of E. Sheridan Street;

 - U1001.
-THENCE East along said north right-of-way of E. Sheridan Street, 520 feet more or less to the east line of the 60-foot right-of-way of N. River Street. - U1002.
-THENCE South along said east right-of-way, 300 feet more or less to the north line of the 60-foot right-of-way of E. Hancock Street, said point also being the southwest corner of Woodward Place a\duly recorded subdivision in Yamhill County, Oregon; - U1003.
-THENCE South 60 feet more or less to the intersection of the south right-of-way line of E. Hancock Street and east right-of-way line of S. River Street; THENCE continuing South, along said east right-of-way, 95 feet more or less to an angle point; THENCE Southeasterly continuing along said east right-of-way, 16-feet more or less to an angle point; THENCE South continuing along said east right-of-way, 50 feet more or less to the north line of Highway 99W/E 1st Street right-of-way; THENCE South across the Highway 99W/E 1st Street right-of-way 177 feet more or less to a point on the south right-of-way of Highway 99W, said point being 10 feet east of the east line of the 60-foot right-of-way of S. River Street; - U1004.
-THENCE South, leaving said south right-of-way, 10-foot easterly and parallel to said east 60-foot right-of-way of S. River Street, 856 feet more or less to a point on the south line of the 60-fott right-of-way of East 4th Street, said point also being on east line of the 80-foot right-of-way line of S. River Street; - U1005.
-THENCE South along the said east right-of-way of S. River Street, 1,761 feet more or less to the north line of the 60-foot right-of-way of East 9th Street; - U1006.
-THENCE East along said north right-of-way 1,180 feet more or less to the southeast corner of Lot 14, Block 50, of Edwards Addition, a duly recorded subdivision in Yamhill County, Oregon, said point also being intersection of said north right-of-way line and extension of the east line of the plat of City Park Addition, a duly recorded subdivision in Yamhill County, Oregon; - U1007.
-THENCE South along said east line of the plat of City Park Addition and its extension thereof, 27 feet more or less to the Northwest corner of that tract of land described in Book 99 Page 1198, Yamhill County Deed Records: - U1008.
-THENCE East along the north line of said tract 440 feet more or less to the west line Wynooski Street, said point being 20-feet westerly of the centerline of said Wynooski Street; - U1009.
-THENCE Northeasterly, perpendicular to Wynooski Street, 50 feet more or less to the east right-of-way of said Wynooski Street, said point being 30 feet easterly of the centerline of said Wynooski Street; - U1010.
-THENCE Southeasterly along said east right-of-way 240 feet more or less to a point on the north line of that tract of land described in Instrument No. 2003-23925, Yamhill County Deed Records, said point being 30 feet easterly from the centerline of said Wynooski Street.
+THENCE Easterly along said north right-of-way of E. Sheridan Street, 520 feet more or less, to the east line of the 60-foot right-of-way of N. River Street. - U1002.
+THENCE Southerly along said east right-of-way, 300 feet more or less, to the north line of the 60-foot right-of-way of E. Hancock Street, said point also being the southwest corner of Woodward Place a duly recorded subdivision in Yamhill County, Oregon; - U1003.
+THENCE Southerly 60 feet more or less, to the intersection of the south right-of-way line of E. Hancock Street and east right-of-way line of S. River Street; THENCE Southerly along said east right-of-way, 95 feet more or less, to an angle point; THENCE Southerly continuing along said east right-of-way, 16-feet more or less, to an angle point; THENCE Southerly continuing along said east right-of-way, 50 feet more or less, to the north right-of-way line of Highway 99W/E 1st Street; THENCE Southerly across the Highway 99W/E 1st Street right-of-way, 177 feet more or less, to a point on the south right-of-way of Highway 99W, said point being 10 feet east of the east line of the 60-foot right-of-way of S. River Street; - U1004.
+THENCE Southerly, leaving said south right-of-way, 10-foot easterly and parallel to said east 60-foot right-of-way of S. River Street, 856 feet more or less, to a point on the south line of the 60-foot right-of-way of East 4th Street, said point also being on the east line of the 80-foot right-of-way line of S. River Street; - U1005.
+THENCE Southerly, along the said east right-of-way of S. River Street, 1,761 feet more or less, to the north line of the 60-foot right-of-way of East 9th Street; - U1006.
+THENCE Easterly, along said north right-of-way, 1,180 feet more or less, to the southeast corner of Lot 14, Block 50, of Edwards Addition, a duly recorded subdivision in Yamhill County, Oregon, said point also being the intersection of said north right-of-way line and extension of the east line of the plat of City Park Addition, a duly recorded subdivision in Yamhill County, Oregon; - U1007.
+THENCE Southerly, along said east line of the plat of City Park Addition and its extension thereof, 234 feet more or less, to the southwest corner of that tract of land described in Book 99 Page 1198, Yamhill County Deed Records; - U1008.
+THENCE Easterly, along the south line of said tract, 567 feet more or less, to the center line Wynooski Street; - U1009.
+THENCE Southeasterly, along the center line of said Wynooski Street, 368 feet more or less, to a point on the north right-of-way line of the Highway 99 Newberg-Dundee Bypass; - U1010.
+THENCE Easterly, along said north right-of-way line, 42 feet more or less, to and angle point and the west line of the Richard Everest Donation Land Claim;